RileyXX/TMDB-Trakt-Syncer/README.md

 This Python script syncs user watchlist and ratings for Movies, TV Shows, and Episodes both ways between [Trakt](https://trakt.tv/) and [TMDB](https://www.themoviedb.org/).
 Data already set will not be overwritten.
 Ratings are synced by default and watchlist sync is optional.
 The user will be prompted to enter their preferences and api keys on first run.

 The script is compatible on any operating system that supports Python v3.6 or later, including Windows, Linux, Mac, and ChromeOS.
 If you're interested in syncing ratings between Trakt, Plex, IMDB, and TMDB, I recommend the following projects: [PlexTraktSync](https://github.com/Taxel/PlexTraktSync), [IMDB-Trakt-Syncer](https://github.com/RileyXX/IMDB-Trakt-Syncer), and [TMDB-Trakt-Syncer](https://github.com/RileyXX/TMDB-Trakt-Syncer).
+See below for my other [recommended projects](https://github.com/RileyXX/TMDB-Trakt-Syncer#other-recommended-projects).

 ## Installation Instructions:
 1. Install [Python](https://www.python.org/downloads/) (v3.6 or later).